The Victorian Academy of Teaching and Leadership (Academy) values and is committed to protecting your privacy.

 We may collect personal information that you choose to give us, or which may be required to access a particular service.
 This includes information collected via online forms, professional learning registration, or when subscribing to receive newsletters.

 The information you provide by completing an online form on this website is collected and securely stored by a contracted service provider used by the Academy.
-Data security and privacy compliance of this service provider has been assessed in line with the Department of Education and Training’s privacy assessment standards.
+Data security and privacy compliance of this service provider has been assessed in line with the Department of Education’s privacy assessment standards.

 You can find out more via our collection notice.